tatimblin/morris-jekyll/_posts/2017-3-5-logo_dogshirt.markdown

 img: "new_heart_dogcloth.png"
 price: "17"
 ---
-Carry this lovely tote with you
+A puupt shirt with Morris iconic graphic.